 With this Chicago-based company that I plan to join, you get 3 niche, 2.25 ml vials of unique fragrances curated around a theme.
 If you purchase a full bottle of a scent from the sample selection in the same month, the subscription box price gets credited against the cost of the fragrance.
 Sadly, as I won’t be getting my scents until months later (Canadian family members will pick up in the US – when they are able – and then send to me in Japan), this won’t work for me, but that’s the way the prune wrinkles!
 The 18 USD monthly selection is beautifully packaged and what most appeals to me about this service is the brands they have available – lots of high-end niche delights that I am very much looking forward to sampling.

-I haven’t checked either of these guys out yet… Stay tuned!
+I haven’t checked either of these guys out yet… I’ll update this page when I do.

 Each month with Scent Bird you receive an 8 ml purse spray filled with the perfume of your choice, with over 450 designer and niche scents to choose from, but the stress seemingly more on designer fragrances.
 About the size of a rollerball stick, 8 ml is enough perfume to apply two sprays twice daily for 30 days, though we all know that some perfumes might require (or desire) a few more squirts.
 Every month after that you get a vial with your refill that slides into the convenient and chic travel spray case that you get when you first sign up (it comes in red or black).
 Along with the fragrance you receive each month, New York-based Scent Bird, run by Mariya Nurislamova, Sergey Gusev, Andrei Rebrov, and Rachel ten Brink, also includes a card describing the “perfume of the month” for the next month.
 The great thing about this program is that you not only get to choose what fragrances you would like to try, but also you can choose your lineup.
 The pricing varies: USD $14.95/monthly, $14.50/month with a 3-month plan, $14/month with a 6 month plan, or $13.50/month with a year plan.
 Again, shipping is only to the US.

 We don’t wear the same clothes every day, so why wear the same scent?
 With Scent Trunk, you get a variety of fragrances, niche and indie choices included.
 They customize each box to your unique tastes, as you fill out a profile allowing the Scent Trunk team (William Yin, Scott Grant, Richard Smale, and Jolisa Masucol) know what you like, then they find unique fragrances to suit you.
 They really go out of their way to do this, hand curating every box.
 Each subscription box contains 3 samples of 1.5 to 3 ml of fragrance, together enough to keep you scented for a month.
 A men’s box is also available, and they ship free to Canada, too.
 This company does indeed carry some gorgeous, high-end niche brands (mixed in with some fun cheapies, like Demeter).
 The subscription is sells for 96 USD for six months, and 180 USD for a year, and they make it easy for you to gift a subscription.
-I have joined this service , and if you are interested in doing so as well, use code 8306 to get $7.20 of gift credit when you sign up.
+I joined this service a while back (see review here), but note that their model appears to have changed (now looking a bit more like Scent Bird and Scent Box).
+If you are interested in joining, see if code 8306 still works to get $7.20 of gift credit when you sign up.

 Scent box is a subscription service for designer fragrances.
 It is very similar to Scent Bird in that you get one 8 ml spray perfume (they claim that gets you 4 sprays a day for 31 days) from your choice of fragrances.
 The packaging concept is also very similar.
 They have a selection of over 650 designer perfumes and 80 brands from which to choose, at USD $13.95 per month, which slightly cheaper than Scent Bird.
 However, once you hit the subscribe button on their website, you’ll find that they charge USD $18.95 for the option to select from their higher end inventory in addition to the general one.
 The general category is actually 500 perfumes, and the higher end subscription consists of 150 additional ones.
 You get a discounted price in a subscription if you order 2 perfumes per month.
 So, Scent Box or Scent Bird?
 I would compare what they have on offer to see what perfumes are to your liking.
 If everything you want is in the cheapest often on Scent Box, that might be the better choice if you want to save a dollar.
 But if you want more niche variety, I believe Scent Bird wins.
 Note that this company, too, only ships to the US, though last I checked they wrote that they plan to expand.